 - Visitors to public places are required to wear a surgical facemask and can be subject to temperature screenings;

 - Prohibition of public gatherings, events and meetings, such as conferences, sporting events and concerts;

-- Closure of schools, universities, higher education institutions, kindergartens and vocational training centres, cinemas and entertainment centres.
+- Closure of schools, universities, higher education institutions, kindergartens and vocational training centres, cinemas and entertainment centres until 30 April.

-- Foreigners with symptoms and those who have been to countries with confirmed cases might be subject to quarantine at a government facility at their own expense.
+- Foreigners with symptoms and those who have been to countries with confirmed cases might be subject to quarantine at a government facility on their own expense.

-- If stranded in Mongolia, EU citizens are advised to keep regular contact with their representing Embassy and consult the travel advice issued by EU Member States as well as local resources.
+If stranded in Mongolia, EU citizens are advised to keep regular contact with their representing Embassy, consult the travel advisory issued by EU Member States and local resources.